-- 1. You must have a doctor or other provider write your prescription, which must be valid under applicable state law.
+You must have provider (doctor, dentist, or other prescriber) write your prescription, which must be valid under applicable state law.
 This person often is your primary care provider (PCP).
-It could also be another provider. - 2.
-Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - 3.
-You generally must use a network pharmacy to fill your prescription. - 4.
+It could also be another provider.

+Your prescriber must not be on Medicare's Exclusion or Preclusion Lists or any similar Medicaid lists.

+You generally must use a network pharmacy to fill your prescription.
+Or you can fill your prescription through the plan's mail-order service.

 Your prescribed drug must be on the plan's List of Covered Drugs.
-We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9, Section F2, page 179 to learn about asking for an exception.
+We call it the "Drug List" for short.
+(Refer to Section B of this chapter.)

+- If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9, Section F2 to learn about asking for an exception.

-5. Your drug must be used for a medically accepted indication.
+Your drug must be used for a medically accepted indication.
 This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references.